ThrowawayAccount2222/Wizard101-Account-Generator/README.md

 4. Get the path of Capture2Text and stick it into the "PATH\TO\CAPTURE2TEXT"

+5. Install opencv (pip install opencv-python) and numpy (pip install numpy)

-5. Ready to go!
+6. Ready to go!

 DISCLAIMER: I have nothing to do with what you choose to do with this code + this is legitimate unlike all the scam websites.
+If you ask for proof I have nothing except for you to stare at the code.

 love you <3